 Each of the behaviors and/or types of misconduct described below are prohibited and may subject the student to disciplinary action including, but not limited to, student conference, Family member/guardian notification, Family member/guardian conference, detention, in-school discipline, suspension and/or expulsion from school.
+Because it is not possible to list every misbehavior that occurs, misbehaviors not listed above will be responded to as necessary by staff.
 Furthermore, any criminal acts committed at or related to the School will be reported to law enforcement officials as well as disciplined at school.
 Certain criminal acts may result in permanent exclusion from school.

-Possession/use of drugs and/or alcohol
+• Possession/use of drugs and/or alcohol

-Possessing, using, transmitting or concealing, or being under the influence of any alcoholic beverage, controlled substance including, but not limited to, narcotics, mood altering drugs, counterfeit controlled substances, look-alikes, over the counter stimulants or depressants, anabolic steroids, or drug-related paraphernalia.
+Possessing, using, transmitting or concealing, or being under the influence of any alcoholic beverage, controlled substance including, but not limited to, narcotics, mood altering drugs, CBD products, counterfeit controlled substances, lookalikes, over the counter stimulants or depressants, anabolic steroids, or drug related paraphernalia.
 Students who have the odor of alcohol/drugs on or about their person or clothes may be disciplined under this policy.
 Each zone within 1000 feet of any facility used by GCCC is a drug free zone.